Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

 ./create-pv-mounts.sh
 ```

-### Configure port forwarding to your local machine
+### Configure port forwarding to local machine
-1. Reserve a static IP for your local machine via your router's admin page
+1. Reserve a static IP for the local machine via the router's admin page
-1. Enable TCP port-forwarding for the static IP on ports: 80, 443, 8081 via your router's admin page.
-(Note your router admin might look different than the screenshot below)
+1. Enable TCP port-forwarding for the static IP on ports: 80, 443, 8081 via the router's admin page.
+(Note router admin might look different than the screenshot below)

     ![Router Admin](images/staticip-portforwarding-eero-sm.jpg)
-1. Connect your local machine to your local network using the static IP
+1. Connect local machine to local network using the static IP

     ![Static IP](images/static-ip-localhost.png)

 1. Add inbound and outbound OS firewall rules for ports 80, 443, 8081
-1. Ensure none of the ports (80,443,8081) are reserved on your OS.
+1. Ensure none of the ports (80,443,8081) are reserved on the OS.
 For Windows - via CMD with Administrative Privileges
     ```bat
     # show the list of reserved ports
     netsh int ip show excludedportrange protocol=tcp